GCSE Intervention Strategies: Making The Most Of Your Extra Lessons

 Planning for the year ahead

 The primary goal for intervention for Year 11s for this term must be to hit the ground running with their GCSE intervention strategies already in place.
-It’s likely that your core group of pupils will have already been identified during face-to-face teaching sessions in the autumn term; organising something for them from the word ‘go’ will set the pace for the year ahead – possibly a programme along the lines of the EEF’s short, regular sessions, for the first half term initially.
+Likely, your core group of pupils has already been identified during face-to-face teaching sessions in the autumn term.
+Organising something for them from the word ‘go’ will set the pace for the year ahead – possibly a programme along the lines of the EEF’s short, regular sessions, for the first half term initially.

-For maximum impact, these sessions should link in with what’s being taught during class time; however, if this isn’t feasible, I’d suggest some intensive work on calculation, proportion, numeracy and problem-solving skills, particularly for Foundation candidates.
+For maximum impact, these sessions should link with what’s taught during class time.
+However, if this isn’t feasible, I’d suggest some intensive work on calculation, proportion, numeracy and problem-solving skills, particularly for Foundation candidates.

 We must also be particularly proactive in identifying pupils with topic-specific GCSE maths revision gaps; they may be able to plug these gaps themselves with support and direction to appropriate resources, or they may benefit from a very short burst of additional tuition.